google/hyou/sphinx/index.rst

       This property is writable.
 Writes are committed immediately and :py:meth:`refresh` is automatically called to reflect changes.

+   .. attribute:: url

+      The URL of the spreadsheet.

+      This property is read-only.

    .. attribute:: updated

       The last update time of the spreadsheet as a :py:class:`datetime.datetime` object.